skip to main content

 3. The course expectations for student-to-teacher communication and academic support meet nationally recognized professional standards and are described as such in a course syllabus.

 VI.
-Teacher Criteria
+HCPSS Teacher Criteria

 1. Completed online teaching preparation course.